How to Manage Ambien Withdrawal

 Table of Contents

 Chances are you or someone you know has an Ambien story to tell.
-This popular sleep aid has become famous for odd adverse effects it has on some people.
+This popular sleep aid has become famous for the odd adverse effects it has on some people.
 These have involved sleep-eating, sleep-driving, memory lapses, seeing things, odd acts, and accidents.

 One thing you don’t hear much about is how rough it is to detox from Ambien once someone is addicted to it.
 Chemical dependency occurs when you use a substance like Ambien daily for a long time.